awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/SPECIFICATION.md

 # PAM tech spec

-This is the tech spec for the Photo Asset Management cross-service example.
-This doc details the specifics of the deliverable app.
+This is the technical specifications for the Photo Asset Management cross-service example, which was designed by the maintainers of this repository to showcase AWS services and SDKs.

 ## Suggested Overview